 If you want to see them all, you might need to make several trips.
 Here is the lowdown on when to pack your bags for a Churchill trip in Manitoba, which will be an experience you will remember for a lifetime.

-No place on the globe is easier to see polar bears in the wild than Churchill in Manitoba.
+No place on the globe is easier to witness polar bears like it is in Churchill Manitoba.
 These magnificent creatures are highly visible between July and November, giving you many months to enjoy seeing the bears in fall or later when the snow falls.

 Churchill is positioned on the map as one of the best places in the world to witness the miracle of The Northern Lights.
 In February and March, the skies are clear and usually, it is the best time for viewing.
 You can see them at other times of the year, so you can always get lucky if you are willing to stay up all night long.
 The further away you can get from the city lights, the clearer the view.
 There are accommodation options and Churchill River tours designed to see the lights in all their glory.